 Hints and Tips

-- Make sure the unit is pulled out from the corner to match your layout plans and template lines.
+- Make sure the wall unit is pulled out from the corner to match your layout plans and template lines

-- Check adjoining cabinets are level and straight before moving on to the next cabinet.
-Fix the bracket to the wall, hang the cabinet and then adjust the screws that affix to the bracket to ensure it's level and as close to the wall as is possible.
+- Check adjoining wall cabinets are level and straight before moving on to the next cabinet.
+Fix the bracket to the wall, hang the cabinet and then adjust the screws that affix to the bracket to ensure it is level and as close to the wall as is possible.
 Your spirit level is essential!